 The book makes it clear that it was not all one way traffic in this conflict.
 The Arab Revolt did stutter and stumble on a number of occasions and it was usually the Royal Navy that supplied the resources, personnel or equipment to rectify it at key times.
 Arab leadership was not exactly inspired and their timing could be hopeless which made coordinating attacks very challenging indeed.
 Reading between the lines, it is clear that many of the Naval personnel were more than a little underwhelmed by the calibre and certainly the integrity of their erstwhile comrades but still fulfilled their missions accordingly.
 When transporting Arab troops you get the feeling the crews were happy to see the back of them.

 Fitting last words on the importance of the Red Sea Patrol were perhaps those proffered by General Botha of South Africa who himself had fought the British and lost in the Boer War.
 At the Versailles Peace Conference, he expressed astonishment to the Arab Revolt leader Emir Feisal at how the Arabs had succeeded in fighting for so long against such a tough Empire where the Boers themselves had failed in their own endeavour.
 The Emir replied: "That was because you had not Admiral Wemyss and his ships to help you".
 History has not been as kind to the achievements of the Red Sea Patrol as all those involved were willing to bestow upon the Patrol.
-John Johnson Allen has at least tried to tip the scales back towards the exploits and achievements of this 'sideshow of a sideshow'.
+John Johnson Allen has at least tried to tip the scales back towards the exploits and achievements of this 'sideshow of a sideshow' but who did their duty with alacrity and succeeded fully in all that was asked of them.